 RATE SEARCH: Get Cash Using Your Home Equity

-What are Debt Consolidation Loans
+What is Debt Consolidation Loans

 A debt consolidation loan is a personal loan that pays off multiple debts, such as credit cards and student loans.
 The loan is paid back with a single monthly payment at a fixed rate for a period of 24-60 months.

-If you have debt with high interest rates you know that a large amount of your monthly payment goes towards interest.
+If you have debt with high-interest rates, you know that a large amount of your monthly payment goes towards interest.
 Making it difficult to get out of debt.
-Debt consolidation loans are a great way for people to get a low interest loan to pay off high-interest debt.
+Debt consolidation loans are a great way for people to get a low-interest loan to pay off high-interest debt.

-You will be able to pay your high interest credit cards, payday loans, and other types of debt.
-By paying off all of those high interest debts with a single low interest loan you can get out of debt much quicker and cheaper.
+You will be able to pay your high-interest credit cards, payday loans, and other types of debt.
+By paying off all of those high-interest debts with a single low-interest loan, you can get out of debt much quicker and cheaper.

 Debt Consolidation Loans for Bad Credit